Wanganui District Council (Prohibition of Gang Insignia) Act 2009

-The Wanganui District Council (Prohibition of Gang Insignia) Act 2009 is an Act of Parliament passed in New Zealand in 2009.
+The Wanganui District Council (Prohibition of Gang Insignia) Act 2009 was an Act of Parliament passed in New Zealand in 2009.
 It empowered the Wanganui District Council to ban gang insignia in specified areas within the district.
+It was repealed by the Gangs Act 2024, which includes a prohibition on the display of gang insignia in a public place across New Zealand.

 Background

 The bill was introduced in an effort to reduce gang violence in Whanganui.
 It empowers the Wanganui District Council to make bylaws prohibiting gang insignia in specified areas, which must be signposted.
 Those violating the bylaws face a fine of up to $2,000.
 The Act also grants police powers of arrest, search and seizure to aid in the enforcement of such bylaws.

 Introduction and passage

 The bill was introduced to the House on 22 November 2007 by National Party MP Chester Borrows as a local bill.
 It attracted an adverse report from the Attorney-General under the New Zealand Bill of Rights Act 1990 as being inconsistent with the right to freedom of expression.
 The bill was given its first reading on 2 and 16 April 2008, and passed 106 to 13, with the Green Party, Māori Party, ACT New Zealand and Progressive Party voting against.
 On 29 October, the Law and Order Committee recommended it be passed with amendments.
 Passage of the bill was delayed by the 2008 election.
 It passed its third reading on 6 May 2009, and passed 62–59, being opposed by the Labour, Green, Maori and Progressive parties and ACT MPs Heather Roy and Roger Douglas.